 - We visit Villa Pizzo near Cernobbio.
 This is the largest private garden on the Lake Como, with formal gardens and much English-style planting, all laid out along the lakeside frontage - truly enchanting.
 We continue to Cernobbio for lunch (not included) after which we travel by coach south of Como close to Lake Arserio to visit a private garden, guided by the owner who has for nearly three decades developed a series of interconnecting ‘rooms’ – a marriage of Italian formality and English-style planting.
 We return to our hotel and there will be a group dinner in a local restaurant.

 - Day 5: Tuesday 29 September

-- Today, we have a splendid day at Villa Medici Giulini.
+- Today we have a splendid day at Villa Medici Giulini, which is not open to the public.
 Built in 1643, it has had many owners including the Medici of Marignano.
 Fernanda Giulini and her family restored the villa in the twentieth century and it is where she houses some of her extraordinary collection of historic keyboard instruments, many of which will be played for us.
 We also visit the formal Italian and English-style gardens.
 After a group lunch and a recital, we return to our hotel and a free evening.

 - Day 6: Wednesday 30 September